simonpett/QPC/README.md

         - test non-mouse tabbing - works now but test at the end
         - add required fields on signup page * (also the screen readers will understand the 'required' html tag)
     - copyright footer
-    - admin user, and make admin page only work if authenticated and admin
     - change property description to be limited length so its ths same size cards
     - change logo from school to a cool logo